glin-ai/glin-client/CONTRIBUTING.md

-# Contributing to GLIN Client
+# Contributing to GLIN Provider

-Thank you for your interest in contributing to GLIN Client!
+Thank you for your interest in contributing to GLIN Provider!
 This document provides guidelines and instructions for contributing.

 ## 📋 Table of Contents